 As the owner of my favourite shoe brand Floris van Bommel kindly wrote on the sole of my shoes:

-If you were to ask me what I would want to be when I would have exclaimed “inventor!”, after all these years I still would if it was a real job title.
-The inventor in me approaches design from a very practical, physical standpoint.
+If you were to ask me what I would want to be when I grow up at the turn of the century I would have exclaimed "inventor!".
+After all these years I still would.
+The inventor part of me approaches a problem from a practical, physical standpoint.
 It wants to create real objects that can be immediately used to test ideas out and get feedback.
-Creating is the fastest, most direct way for me to actively engage a design in the real world.
-All methods from simple sketches to detailed 3d-printed models have their own ways of developing and showing the value in a concept, making them essential in my way of working.

 By creating an object in the fastest, most direct I actively reveal ideas to me and the world around me.
 Thinking about something not always provides an image of the entire product, the only

 Next to this inventor identity is a graphic design identity.
 This part approaches problems in a more abstract way.
 It looks at the function of other objects and aesthetics and what I think is important to emphasise and tone down.
 I try to keep graphical design as easy to understand as possible.
 By making important information jump out and keeping objects that could divert attention from the central message I make peaceful sometimes minimalistic work.
 Iterating is important within this identity, looking at the entire product can give a better idea of the overall feel of a product.

 Right where these identities meet is my identity as a designer.
 Approaching work from both these sides provides a rich way of thinking about design, the identities match and clash all through a process and in this way give direction and stability.

 Learning is central to the way I work.
 Instead of approaching a task with problems in mind, I like to take it head on.
 Being able to invest myself completely allows for a deep exploration instead of a broad one, alternating these leads to the richest possible process.